 Intervertebral disc disease nomenclature

-Last revised by Arlene Campos on 23 Jan 2024
+Last revised by Arlene Campos on 28 Jun 2024

-Intervertebral disc disease nomenclature has changed over the years, and a familiarity with current definitions is essential if clear communication is to be achieved via radiology reports or referrals, especially as lumbar disc disease is a common problem and a source of a great deal of imaging.
-Terms such as bulge, protrusion, extrusion, sequestration and migration all have specific meanings although their definition varies from publication to publication.
+Intervertebral disc disease nomenclature has changed over the years, and familiarity with definitions is essential if clear communication is to be achieved via radiology reports or referrals, especially as lumbar disc disease is a common problem and a source of a great deal of imaging.
+Terms such as bulge, protrusion, extrusion, sequestration, and migration all have specific meanings although their definition varies from publication to publication.

 Terminology